-- rain gardens and points of interest for the public to enjoy
+- Rain gardens and points of interest for the public to enjoy

-- smart infrastructure including technology for augmented reality, free Wi-Fi, public mobile charging stations and interactive street and furniture lighting.
+- Smart infrastructure including technology for augmented reality, free Wi-Fi, CCTV, public mobile charging stations and interactive street and furniture lighting.

 If you have any questions regarding this project and the wider City Centre, please contact Gary McCullough - Senior Project Leader Canning City Centre or Angelika Limmarja - Senior Project Planner Canning City Centre here.